SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

 # Using sensenet actions with the client packages and Aurelia Framework

 Custom OData actions can be useful if you want to execute a bulk action, implement transaction logic or want to use elevation.
-You can also execute them in an easy and straightforward way with the sensenet client packages.
+You can also execute them in an easy and straightforward way using the sensenet client packages.

 ## A simple example: deleting a content

-As we know [how to start working with sensenet on the frontend with the client packages and aurelia](/docs/tutorials/starting-out-with-aurelia/), we can continue our example application with calling a simple OData action - deleting a content.
+As we know [how to start working with sensenet on the frontend with the client packages and aurelia](/docs/tutorials/starting-out-with-aurelia/), we can continue improving our example application by calling a simple OData action - deleting a content.

 ### Updating a template